 Direct: 972-941-4453

-Christian School Appeals Court Decision Prohibiting Prayer Over Loudspeaker at State Championship Football Game
+Florida Christian School Asks Supreme Court to Reverse Decision Prohibiting Prayer Before Football Games

-In 2015, the Florida High School Athletic Association forbade First Liberty Institute client Cambridge Christian School from praying over the loudspeaker at the Citrus Bowl ahead of the state championship football game.
-The FHSAA suggested that because the stadium was city-owned and the FHSAA is a state agency, it would violate the Establishment Clause of the Constitution to allow two private Christian schools to pray over the public address system for less than a minute
+In 2015, the Florida High School Athletic Association (FHSAA) forbade Cambridge Christian School and its opponent—another Christian school—from praying over the loudspeaker at the Citrus Bowl ahead of the state championship football game.
+The FHSAA claimed Santa Fe required it to censor Cambridge’s speech because the stadium was city-owned and the FHSAA a government actor.
+The Eleventh Circuit eventually agreed, concluding that the requested prayer of Cambridge Christian was government speech, despite the many private messages the FHSAA allowed over the loudspeaker, including secular welcoming messages, private corporate promotions, and halftime music and commentary by the schools.

 ###